Skip to main content

 EV automaker charging apps

 Tesla: Tesla's app allows you to find and use its Supercharger stations around the country.
 Once your account is set up, the billing is handled automatically.
-For now, most Superchargers are exclusively for Tesla owners, but that is set to change in the coming months as the automaker opens its service to all EV owners.
-The app also allows you to monitor the progress of charging, see what the costs are in real time, and get notified when the charging is complete.
+Superchargers are no longer exclusively for Tesla owners, as the automaker recently opened its service to all EV owners.
+The app also allows you to monitor the progress of charging, see the costs in real time, and get notified when charging is complete.

 EVgo: It has fewer stations than ChargePoint and Tesla, but they offer almost exclusively fast charging.
 EVgo's app has many of the same features as other charge apps (station locator, pricing and payment), but one key difference is that the company offers rewards for members, which can be redeemed later for charge credits.
 If you will be using public chargers often and there's an EVgo station near you, it's worth looking into the company's paid monthly plans, which EVgo says can save users up to 30% a month in charge fees.

 Electrify America: EA is one of the largest third-party charge station companies in the country.
-Like EVgo, EA specializes in fast charging stations.
+Like EVgo, Electrify America specializes in fast-charging stations.
 Electrify America has partnered with several auto manufacturers, such as Volkswagen and Ford, to provide a certain amount of free charging when you buy one of their vehicles.
-This may help sway your purchase decision if you have EA chargers near you.
+If you have EA chargers near you, this may help sway your purchase decision.

 Try this quiz!